 Liquidation is a procedure whereby the company’s assets are realised and divided between all of its creditors.
+A liquidator is appointed who must try to maximise the amount of assets which could be sold so that the highest amount of creditors get paid.
 Liquidation can be voluntary or compulsory.
-Following the liquidation the company will cease to exist.
+Following the liquidation, the company will cease to exist.
 There must be sufficient grounds for the company to be wound up.
-The most common grounds can be for instance: if the company is unable to pay its debts and if the court thinks that it will be just and equitable to wind up that company.
+The most common grounds can be if the company is unable to pay its debts and if the court thinks that it will be just and equitable to wind up that company.

-The Order of Priority on winding up of a company
+The order of priority on winding up of a company

 Upon the winding up of a company, there is a need to sort out who gets the proceeds of the company’s assets or the remaining capital.
 A company may have employees who will expect to get paid; there may be creditors – for instance a bank – which will want to be repaid for the loan it made to the company; there may be shareholders who bought shares in the company and now expect to be paid dividends.
 All of these are a part of a business and therefore there is a need for an order of priority to clarify who gets what first.

 The liquidator will divide the proceeds of the sale of assets between creditors.
 The order of priority is set out in the Insolvency Act 1986.
 These are: